Internal emails reveal WHO knew of sex abuse claims in Congo

 8 of8 Reby hangs laundry outside her home in Beni, eastern Congo, on Saturday, May 1, 2021.
 In 2019, she met World Health Organization Dr. Boubacar Diallo, of Canada, when he came into a mobile phone shop where she was working.
 He asked her to talk about “important things” with him in a hotel and gave her $100 for “transport costs,” she told the AP.
 “My God, a beautiful girl like you who gets $60 a month is not enough,” he said, according to Reby.
 “You are a big girl and if you sleep with me, you are going to be a high-ranking member of the Ebola response in Beni and you are going to receive around $800 a month.”
 She said she refused Diallo’s offer, but continued to see him when he came into her shop.
 “From that day on, he always called me the difficult girl,” she said.
 Kudra Maliro/AP Show More Show Less

-BENI, Congo (AP) — When Shekinah was working as a nurse’s aide in northeastern Congo in January 2019, she said, a World Health Organization doctor offered her a job investigating Ebola cases at double her previous salary — with a catch.
+BENI, Congo (AP) — When Shekinah was working as a nurse’s aide in northeastern Congo in January 2019, she said, she was offered a job from a World Health Organization doctor at double her salary — in exchange for sex.

-“When he asked me to sleep with him, given the financial difficulties of my family ….
-I accepted,” said Shekinah, 25, who asked that only her first name be used for fear of repercussions.
-She added that the doctor, Boubacar Diallo, who often bragged about his connections to WHO Director-General Tedros Adhanom Ghebreyesus, also offered several of her friends jobs in return for sex.
+“Given the financial difficulties of my family … I accepted,” said Shekinah, 25, who asked that only her first name be used for fear of repercussions.
+She said the Canadian doctor, Boubacar Diallo, who often bragged about his connections to WHO Director-General Tedros Adhanom Ghebreyesus, made the same proposition to several of her friends.

 Written By